Agathasta/CS50_final_project/README.md

 6. START FROM ZERO!!!
     This was getting more and more complicated.
 I had the following working: a display of ToDos and the possibility of adding ToDos (see above).
 I was deleting from the DB with GET, sending the ToDo to be deleted through an URL, and then having JS display all ToDos again.
 The whole thing worked (and looked good) but it was getting monstruous, and I was stumped trying to edit or cross out ToDos...
-    So I googled again, and found a wonderful simple Flask ToDo list from [PythonEngineer](https://www.python-engineer.com/posts/flask-todo-app/) that gave me the push to rethink everything (well, obvioulsly not everything, but everything I have tried in the past two days).
+    So I googled again, and found a wonderful simple Flask ToDo app that gave me the push to rethink everything (well, obvioulsly not everything, but everything I have tried in the past two days).

 7. Installing SQLAlquemy
     And the first thing I did was swallow my pride at having my raw SQL queries working and give SQLALchemy a chance.
 I have spent the morning reading documentation, and have adapted my register and login queries in about 5 minutes.
 I tell myself than knowing what a connection and a cursor is will make my future brighter.......
 Sigh.